omgnetwork/ewallet/docs/design/users.md

 `User.master_admin?/1` | `true` | `false` | `false`
 `User.admin?/1` | `true` | `true` | `false`

+Since all users  including admins can be end users, there is no checker function to check for an end user.

 # User roles

 Two default roles are predefined after seeding: `admin` and `viewer`.